smarty/changelog/cloud/us-autocomplete-pro-api.md

 That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.

+## 1.12.35 - 2026-04-01

+- Reverted back to the former US Autocomplete Pro API to consider feedback from customers.

 ## 1.0.14 - 2026-04-01

 - Fixed an issue when zipcode filters were used that prefer_geolocation needed to be set to none.
 It is now more forgiving and sets it for you.